 For information on how to find this game in the app, see the article on GameBets in 18Birdies.

-On each hole, the scores of each team member are combined to become a team-score.
+On each hole, the scores of each team member are combined to become a team score.

-If Player A and B are a team, and A gets a 4 and B gets a 5, their team score is a 45.
-After each hole, the two teams’ scores are compared, and the team with the lower combined score wins the number of points that represent the difference in team scores.
+If Player A and B are a team, and A gets a 4 and B gets a 5, their team score is 45.
+After each hole, the two teams’ scores are compared, and the team with the lower combined score wins the number of points that represents the difference in team scores.